Phosphorous_Banner_2.webp

 Why agriculture needs phosphorus

-Much like us, plants require macro and micronutrients to grow.
-Phosphorus, the 11th most abundant element in the earth’s crust, is one such macronutrient that is pivotal in providing the energy needed for growth in all plants.
-By consuming plants as food, humans and animals are also able to access phosphorus in the soil that would otherwise be biounavailable.
-Interestingly, while humans and animals also need phosphorus as a key mineral for life, almost all of it consumed via food is excreted.1 In the past, this excreted phosphorus would return to the soil in the form of manure and plants would once again use it for their growth.
-Traditional methods of returning phosphorus to the soil such as composting and using human and animal waste as fertilser have been replaced by modern methods that enrich the soil faster.
-Modern agriculture, focused on high intensity and high output, breaks this natural phosphorus cycle.
+Interestingly, while humans and animals need phosphorus as a key mineral for life, almost all of it consumed via food is excreted.1 In the past, this excreted phosphorus would return to the soil in the form of manure, and plants would once again use it for their growth.
+But traditional methods of returning phosphorus to the soil, such as composting and using human and animal waste as fertilisers, have been largely replaced by modern methods that enrich the soil faster.
+Modern agriculture, focused on high intensity and high output, therefore breaks with the natural phosphorus cycle.

 Depleting reserves, rising prices